Reading Time: 9 minutes

 A great way to ensure happy employees is clearly defining their break times, eating hours, the process for requesting days off, etc. Individuals need to understand what their rights are, both as employees and as remote workers, and where there might be any difference between the two states.

 - Company mission and vision

 Even working from home, your team and the work they do still represents your company.
 Your employees may already be aware of your company’s mission and vision, but it may also be something that’s forgotten with the majority of their onboarding training.
 It’s never a bad idea to remind them about the company goals and to take the time to adapt this statement to a remote work model.

 - Conflict resolution

 When people are not interacting face to face, conflicts can be reduced because friction is reduced.
 On the other hand, distance makes it difficult for people to read each other, creating a new set of challenges.
-Upwards of 80% of remote professionals report some type of workplace conflict that could impact their day-to-day practices.
+Upwards of 80 percent of remote professionals report some type of workplace conflict that could impact their day-to-day practices.
 Let your employees know who they can talk to and how they should proceed when conflicts arise.
 The benefit of resolving conflicts between remote workers is that it is easier to keep the conflicting parties separate without damaging the work dynamic.